ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 This file contains gene models from the corresponding genomic region in chicken, superimposed onto the ruff scaffold.
 Projecting annotations between different species is a common way to perform simple comparative genomics and guide annotation efforts by providing a "reference".

 **5) Uniprot data (fasta):** `uniprot/uniprot_birds.fasta`
 Uniprot is a popular protein database that includes high-confidence as well as predicted protein sequences from a wide range of organisms.
 This dataset includes validated protein sequences from chicken, duck and zebra finch.
 Only protein sequences locating to our genomic region of interest are included to reduce the runtime of the annotation step.

+## Annotating the ruff
+Annotation of eukaryote genomes commonly includes these steps:repeat masking, generatin "evidences" from sequence data (proteins, transcripts) and combining these with gene finding tools that can use the evidence to generate "best-guess" gene models.
+Gene finders may either use generic "profiles" to predict genes, or specifically trained hidden-markov models (HMM) that more accurately reflect the sort of sequence motifs associated with genes in a particular species or taxonomic clade.
+Usually, these are trained on a large set of manually curated (verified) gene structures from high-quality reference genome(s).
+For the ruff, we will use the chicken reference.

+## B2.2.
+Repeat-masking the genome
+I